 It can be hard to know where the best neighborhoods to stay are when you are visiting a city for the first few times.

 - Centro Storico: If you are going to do Rome, then really do it.
 The historic center (or “centro storico” in Italian) is easy to navigate by foot.
 Stay near the Pantheon and you will find yourself 5 minutes from the Trevi Fountain in one direction and 5 minutes from Campo dei’ Fiori in the other.
-The incredibly location makes it a great place to stay during a trip to Rome.
+The incredible location makes it a great place to stay during a trip to Rome.
 It may not be the cheapest option, but it is certainly not a bad one.
 The one drawback is that you will be so comfortable that you might not make it OUT of the center.
 This would be a shame since Rome has so many interesting and distinct neighborhoods to explore.
 Oh, also, no metro stops.
-Your closet options will be the Colosseum (line B) or the Spanish Steps (line A).
+Your closest options will be the Colosseum (line B) or the Spanish Steps (line A).
+Here are hotel and apartments in the centro storico.

 Any other suggestions?
 Did you come to Rome and discover another neighborhood?